-Title of each class Trading symbol(s) Name of each exchange on which registered d Common Stock, Par Value \$0.001 per share AGIO Nasdaq Global Select Market Indicate by check mark whether the registrant (1) has a 1934 during the preceding 12 months (or for such shorter per requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has subs of Regulation S-T (§232.405 of this chapter) during the precises).
-Yes \boxtimes No \square 3 3 Indicate by check mark whether the registrant is a larg an emerging growth company.
-See the definitions of "large a company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check ma new or revised financial accounting standards provided purs 9 vith any Indicate by check mark whether the registrant is a shell ll company (as defined in Rule 12 b-2 of the Exchange Act).
-Yes □ No ⊠ Number of shares of the registrant's Common Stock, \$0.001 par value, outstanding on Octobe er 27, 2023: 55,891,284
+Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, Par Value \$0.001 per share AGIO Nasdaq Global Select Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No \boxtimes

+Number of shares of the registrant's Common Stock, \$0.001 par value, outstanding on October 25, 2024: 57,030,195